 The Todd L. Peterson Post-Graduate Fellowship in Health Care Administration

-UNC Health Care provides three fellowship opportunities: UNC Hospitals (Chapel Hill, NC), UNC REX Hospital (Raleigh, NC), and Caldwell Memorial Hospital (Lenoir, NC).
-Historically, one or more Fellows are selected each year at UNC Hospitals and one Fellow is selected at both UNC REX Hospital and Caldwell Memorial Hospital.
-Each fellowship consists of a one-year appointment to the hospital’s administrative staff.
-For students interested in the REX Hospital Fellowship application, see REX Healthcare Careers and for students interested in a new fellowship being offered at Caldwell Memorial Hospital in Lenoir, NC see the Caldwell Memorial Fellowship.
+UNC Health Care provides three fellowship opportunities: UNC Hospitals (Chapel Hill, NC), UNC REX Healthcare (Raleigh, NC), and Caldwell Memorial Hospital (Lenoir, NC).
+Historically, one or more Fellows are selected each year at UNC Hospitals and one Fellow is selected at both UNC REX Healthcare and Caldwell Memorial Hospital.
+Each fellowship consists of a one-year appointment working with the hospital’s Executive staff.
+For students interested in the UNC REX Healthcare Fellowship, see REX Healthcare Careers and for students interested in Caldwell Memorial Hospital Fellowship, see Caldwell Memorial Fellowship.

 - Preparation of Strategic Plans

 - Quality and Process Improvement Initiatives

 - Budget Preparation and Financial Management